beatsbydan/beatsbydan/README.md

 </div>

 - 🔭 I’m currently working on improving my Frontend-Dev skills as well as Software Engineering.
-- 🌱 I’m currently learning HTML, CSS, JavaScript and ReactJS.
+- 🌱 I’m currently learning HTML, CSS, JavaScript, Python and ReactJS.
 - 🌱 I’m currently enrolled in the ALX software engineering program.
 - 👯 I’m looking to collaborate on HTML CSS and JavaScript as well as React JS projects.
+I'm looking to explore Python as well.
 - 📫 How to reach me: danielonyeachonam2020@gmail.com.
 - 😄 Pronouns: He/Mr.
 - ⚡ Fun fact: I'm a Multi-Instrumentalist; I play 4 different instruments.